-Interviewing is a job in of itself.
+Interviewing is a job in itself.
 And the interview process for engineers is particularly grueling.
 I wanted to share how to get the most out of working with a recruiter.
 By the way, you’re going to notice a recurring theme – transparency.

 Do: keep me updated.